-Paris separately.
-There were two different ceremonies: the Queen entered two days later but was celebrated in the same ceremonial way as the King.
-In 1549, Catherine de Médicis entered Paris after a few days after the entrance of the King, but was celebrated with the same scenes and honours as the King.
-The entrance of the Queen took place either simultaneously with or after the entrance of the King.
-In the second case, the discourse of the town at the royal entrance paid the same homage to the King and the Queen, focussing on the "symbiotic entity of the two royal persons".
-At the entrance of Louis XIV and Queen Marie Therese in Paris in 1661 it is mentioned that "Notre ville... n'apporte à nos pieds votre majeste Madame hommages qu'elle rend a son Roy".
-The recurrent themes of the royal entrance of the Queen in 17th century France were those specific to the symbolic "appearance" of the Queen: "marriage, peace and fecundity".
-In the 16th century the Queen was perceived as "wife, mother and pacifier".
+The visits of Francis I also bring another novelty to the order of royal entrances in Transylvania and the Banat, namely, the presence of the Empress in the retinue of the Emperor.
+The royal entrance of the emperor and the empress was often separate in the Middle Ages.
+Louis XIII of France and Anne of Austria entered Paris separately.
+There were two different ceremonies: the Queen entered two days later, but was celebrated in the same ceremonial way as the King.
+In 1549, Catherine de Médicis entered Paris a few days after the entrance of the King, but was celebrated with the same scenes and honours as the King.
+The entrance of the Queen took place, either simultaneously with, or after the entrance of the King.
+In the second case, the discourse of the town at the royal entrance paid the same homage to the King and the Queen, focusing on the "symbiotic entity of the two royal persons."
+At the entrance of Louis XIV and Oueen Marie Therèse in Paris, in 1661 it is mentioned that "Notre ville [...] n'apporte à nos pieds Votre Majesté Madame hommages qu'elle rend a son Roy."77 The recurrent themes of the royal entrance of the Queen in 17th century France were those specific to the symbolic "appearance" of the Queen: "marriage, peace and fecundity."78 In the 16th century the Queen was perceived as "wife, mother and pacifier."
 Starting from these symbolic notes which represent a "maternal" instinct, she became a mediator between the people and the King.
-She had the role of "receiving and transmitting the requests that the representatives of the town addressed to the King".3 "Political evolution" and the "new state attributes" changed this role in the 17th century.
-The Queen had been considered a "royal person" rather than a maternal one.
-On the other hand, the presence of the Queen besides the King during royal entrances was part of the royal receipt for etiquette or "decorum".
-It was underlined that the royal couple belonged to a divine monarchy, and, secondly, the image of the King was superhumanised in the collective perception when he was accompanied by the Queen.4 discourse of the community during the royal entrance to Năsăud in 1817.
-The entrance of the royal couple is marked and accompanied by certain formulas or lines addressed to them: "May you live happy and reign with Queen Sarolta - we have long wished to see her"; "Francis we call him, sitting on his high throne, with Sarolta the Queen, his most beautiful wife"; "Long live Francis, with Queen Sarolta, your wife chosen from a million women (my italics)".1 Consequently, the Queen is assimilated to the King in the script of the ceremony.
+She had the role of "receiving and transmitting the requests that the representatives of the town addressed to the King."79 "Political evolution" and the "new state attributes" changed this role in the 17th century.
+The Queen had been considered a "royal person," rather than a maternal one.
+On the other hand, the presence of the Queen besides the King during royal entrances was part of the royal recipe for etiquette or "decorum."
+It was underlined that the royal couple belonged to a divine monarchy, and, secondly, the image of the King was super-humanised in the collective perception when he was accompanied by the Queen.80

+Let us return now to the royal entrances of Francis I. The projection of the "two royal persons" can be pointed out in the discourse of the community during the royal entrance to Năsăud in 1817.
+The entrance of the royal couple is marked and accompanied by certain formulas or lines addressed to them: "May you live happy and reign with Oueen Sarolta - we have long wished to see her;" "Francis we call him, sitting on his high throne, with Sarolta the Queen, his most beautiful wife;" "Long live Francis, with Oueen Sarolta, your wife chosen from a million women [my italics]."81 Consequently, the Queen is assimilated to the King in the script of the ceremony.
 She embodies the monarchy just like the King.
 On the other hand, these words, formulas and lines addressed to the royal couple resemble folk tales with kings and queens.
 They are similar to folk tale endings, articulated by the "happening" of marriage.
 The end of the tale solves the conflicts through the hypostasis of happy marriage.
 This is an admirable example of an act of transgression, the shift from history to romance.